Aniket1Singh/IC-555/README.md

 Open the KiCad project files to view or modify the design.
 Use the Gerber files to manufacture the PCB.
 Assemble the circuit by soldering the required components.
-Applications
+Applications-
-LED blinking circuits
+LED blinking circuits,
-Square wave generators
+Square wave generators,
-Simple tone generators
+Simple tone generators,
-Learning about the IC-555 timer
+Learning about the IC-555 timer.
 Feel free to use or modify this design for your projects! 😊